 Once registered, each executive agency lobbyist, employer, and real party in interest must file an Updated Registration Statement on an annual basis.
-Updated Registration Statements are due July 31 for the previous reporting period July 1 through June 30 and the information submitted on all updates should be relative to the previous reporting period.
+Updated Registration Statements are due July 31 and cover the prior fiscal year, July 1 through June 30.
+Information submitted on this year's updates should be related to the 7/1/23 - 6/30/24 reporting period.
 Filers have 30 days beginning July 1 thru July 31 to complete and submit the updates by the due date.
+Registration fees paid by Employers and Real Parties in Interest are due July 31, 2024 and cover the 7/1/23 to 6/30/24 reporting period.
+Credit Card/ACH Payments made here Credit Card ACH Payment Link Checks are made out to Kentucky State Treasurer.

 *All lobbying forms (2020 Edition) appearing on this page are the current forms to use.*